 - Smoking is the single most important cause of ill health and death in Australia.
 In 2011/12, one in six Australians aged 15 years and over smoked daily.

-- In 2011/12, more than two in every three (66.9%) adult Australians were either sedentary or had low levels of exercise.
+- In 2011/12, more than two in every three (68%) adult Australians aged over 18 and over were either sedentary or had low levels of exercise.

 For more information, view the factsheets below: